Laxmination/Step-by-Step-Python/Day_9.md

 ### The self Parameter
 The self parameter is a reference to the current instance of the class, and is used to access variables that belongs to the class.<br>
 It does not have to be named self , you can call it whatever you like, but it has to be the first parameter of any function in the class.

+## Object Methods
+Objects can also contain methods.
+Methods in objects are functions that belong to the object.

+### The pass Statement
+class definitions cannot be empty, but if you for some reason have a class definition with no content, put in the pass statement to avoid getting an error.

+### Additional Note
+<i>We can modify properties on objects and we can also delete properties on objects.</i>